ArtesOscuras/Notes/Active Directory/MSSQL.md

 ### SPN user -> Silver ticket

 If the user you compromise have an SPN associated you may create arbitrary kerberos tickets, for any user or group, for that specific service.
+In some ocasions, connecting to sqlserver with an user who have "sysadmin" role in the server may allow you to read sensible files in the host, usign "OPENROWSET(BULK" query.

 Users associated to SPN use to be called like: